joe--cool/woodworking/arc_tool/README.md

 ## Setup Instructions

-*prerequisite:*  Insure python 2.7 and pip is installed on your machine.
+**Prerequisite:**  Insure python 2.7 and pip is installed on your machine.

 If *pipenv* isn't already installed, install it now using: